Young Persons’ Advisory Group

 - Help promote the YPAG and clinical research on social media, websites, and through videos

-We want your membership of the YPAG to be an opportunity to meet new people, contribute to research, and most importantly be a chance for you to have exciting new experiences!
+Membership of the YPAG is an opportunity to meet new people, contribute to research, and most importantly be a chance for children and young people to have exciting new experiences!

 How does our YPAG meet?

-Meetings will be held online with in-person meetings held in locations around Ireland.
+Meetings are held online with in-person meetings held in locations around Ireland.

-Online meetings will be an hour long while in person meetings will be 10am-4pm on a Saturday approximately.
+Online meetings are around an hour long while in person meetings are approx.10am-4pm on a Saturday.

 Who runs our YPAG?